Detailed maps here

 16 km 10 miles 480 m of climb (approx).

-From Skipness Village Hall follow the B842 for a few hundred metres then take a sharp left at the village store (blue KW sign).
+From the checkpoint, follow the B842 for a few metres then take a sharp left at the (closed) village store (blue KW sign).
 Ahead of you is the infamous Col de Skipness.

-Cross a recently constructed forestry road where there will be a water station, and continue on the footpath (above) until turning right onto the forestry road just mentioned.
-(8.5km approx.) It’s pretty well all downhill from here so enjoy the views.
+Cross a forestry road and continue on the footpath (above) until turning right onto the forestry road just mentioned.
+(8.5km approx.) It’s pretty well all downhill from here so enjoy the views up Loch Fyne.

-Follow the road through the forest, mostly downhill until a marked, sharp right turn (13.5 km approx) for the final, way-marked descent into Tarbert.
+Follow the road through the forest, mostly downhill until a marked and marshalled, sharp right turn (13.5 km approx) for the final, way-marked descent into Tarbert.

-Watch for the large Millenium Cairn approx 150 m after the turn.
+Watch for the large Millenium Cairn approx 150 m after the turn and keep left downhill.

-On reaching Tarbert Castle use the two kissing gates to enter and leave the site.
-If you look ahead across the bay, you can see the big marquee at the Finish.
+On passing Tarbert Castle use the two kissing gates to enter and leave the site.
+If you look ahead across the bay, you can see the marquee at the Finish.

 Turn left along Brucehill and follow signs and marshals’ instructions down School Road to the Harbour.
 Scottish Water are repairing sewers and there will likely be three way traffic lights operating at the junction.
 Beware of cars and pedestrians when crossing Harbour Street and when following the harbour edge to the finish line at the marina.
 Marshals will help you.